 How to write a montage

-Now that we've covered how to write flashbacks in a script, you may have noticed that many of these scenes and sequences are also montages.
+Now that we’ve covered how to write a flashback in a script, you may have noticed that many of these scenes and sequences are also montages.
 While there are some similarities between "how to write a flashback in a screenplay" and "how to write a montage," there are a few key differences you should know.
 In this follow-up post, we'll dive into the formatting and techniques used by professional screenwriters when crafting a montage.